boogiebug/container-hoster/README.md

  - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments
-Thanks to [David Darias](https://github.com/dvddarias) for the original idea [docker-hoster](https://github.com/dvddarias/docker-hoster).
+ - Thanks to [David Darias](https://github.com/dvddarias) for the original idea [docker-hoster](https://github.com/dvddarias/docker-hoster).
+ - Thanks to https://github.com/wollomatic/container-hoster for the better version of docker-hoster